On 2D Navier-Stokes free boundary: nonnegative density and small viscosity contrast: Introduction

 In this paper, the main interest lies in the free boundary problem that arises when considering two immiscible fluids with different densities and viscosities.
 Suppose that initially the fluids occupy a bounded domain $D_0\subset \R^2$ and its open complement $D_0^c=\R^2\setminus \overline{D_0}$.
-Then, this scenario can be modelled by \eqref{VJ} by considering an initial density function of the form
+Then, this scenario can be modeled using \eqref{VJ}, considering an initial density function of the form

 with $\mathbbm{1}_A$ the indicator function of the set $A$, and accordingly for the initial viscosity

 Since both fluids evolve with the velocity field via the particle trajectories

 the density structure is preserved, $\rho(t,X(t,y))=\rho_0(y)$.
 The classical free boundary physical conditions without capillarity are given by